rjust/defects4j/framework/test/README.md

 ```
 Reproducing all bugs (20 jobs in parallel) takes ~3h.

-(When upgrading Defects4J it is helpful to drop the -A flag at first for
+(When upgrading Defects4J it is helpful to drop the `-A` flag at first for
 efficiency.
-After fixing any issues, test for full reproducibility with all
+After fixing any issues, add the `-A` flag to test for full
-tests.)
+reproducibility with all tests.)

 ### Code coverage analysis for all bugs (parallel)
 ```